enpointe/activity/README.md

 # Version 2.0 (In development)

 This is a rework/expansion of the version 1.0 implementation of this activity logger which was written as a take home project for a job interview.

-This project is primarily intended as a learning exercise to learn how to program in Golang.
+This project is primarily intended as a exercise in Go Programing

-In order to make the origional project a bit more interesting the overall project is being expanded to include
+In order to make the origional project a bit more interesting the overall project has been expanded to include

 * Add backend storage using MongoDB
     * Three database tables are being added